-As temperatures rise, the White House launches new extreme heat site
+As temperatures rise, the White House launches new extreme heat maps

 Equity in an emergency

 The Biden administration’s heat maps are also being used inside the White House.
 Biden’s Council on Environmental Quality has been relying on extreme heat maps and other data analysis tools to more equitably dispense about $50 billion in federal climate funding, according to David Hayes, a White House climate adviser.
-President Biden’s Justice40 initiative, overseen by Congress, ensures that 40 percent of the benefits of those dollars go to the communities that would benefit most from clean energy projects and those predicted to be most imperiled by climate change.
+President Biden’s Justice40 initiative, overseen by Congress, ensures that 40% of the benefits of those dollars goes to the communities that would benefit most from clean-energy projects and those predicted to be most imperiled by climate change.

 Extreme heat is only one of the nasty climate change effects now roiling the country, from massive flood events and coastal erosion to deadly wildfires and drought.
 NOAA has been charting the climate-related carnage on its Billion Dollar Disaster site: Last year, 21 extreme weather events caused over $145 billion in damage and over a thousand deaths.
 But, Hayes said, for every dollar of spending that is devoted to preparing for climate disasters, 10 to 11 are saved on post-disaster recovery.